Remote Access and Telecommuting Tools

 For departments with other local email systems, individuals should contact their departmental IT staff for remote access information.

-Rolm phone and NetPhone users can check voicemail messages and record or change outgoing phone mail greetings from on and off-campus.
+Rolm phone, NetPhone and Unified Communications' RingCentral users can check voicemail messages and record or change outgoing phone mail greetings from on and off-campus.

 Rolm Phone users have several self-features including setting up call forwarding to Columbia extensions.
-Rolm Phone users can contact the CUIT Service Desk to enable forwarding calls to off-campus phone numbers.
-The cost for this service is $75 charged to an ARC account.
+Rolm Phone users may submit a ticket to the CUIT Service Desk to inquire about pricing for call forwarding to off-campus phone numbers, and the Service Desk will also be able to facilitate setting up the service.

 Faculty and staff can access Statistical, Financial, Human Resource, Course Management, Administrative, Enterprise Business Intelligence Solutions and Microsoft applications from off-campus.
 Some applications are accessed via a web browser, some require a secure VPN connection to the Columbia network, and other require a secure Citrix connection to the Central Server.